ARM-software/lisa/doc/source/writing_extensions.rst

         def get(self, resource, **kwargs):
             raise NotImplementedError()

-The getter should define a name (as with all extensions), a resource type, which should be a string, e.g. ``'jar'``, and a priority (see `Getter Prioritization`_ below).
+The getter should define a name (as with all plugins), a resource type, which should be a string, e.g. ``'jar'``, and a priority (see `Getter Prioritization`_ below).
 In addition, ``get`` method should be implemented.
 The first argument is an instance of :class:`wlauto.core.resource.Resource`